phpMyDomo/phpMyDomo/doc/INSTALL.md

 - Launch you browser on the url where you've installed phpMyDomo.
  Click on the "Devices" Tab.
 If all is well configured , you should see your device list.

-- You can now customize the config.php file to create your group, hide menu, add cameras etc...
+- You can now customize the config.php file to create your groups, blocks, hide menu, add cameras etc...